Arian8j2/ClipboardXX/README.md

 In certain situations such as:
 - cannot open clipboard in windows
 - cannot empty clipboard in windows
+- cannot allocate memory for copying data in windows

 clipboardxx will throw an execption of type `clipboardxx::exception` you can handle it by your own way.